Community health council: Abolition in England

-Wales
+Abolition in Wales

 Up until 2010 there were 19 CHCs in Wales.
 However, as a result of the passing by the Welsh Assembly Government of the Community Health Councils (Constitution, Membership and Procedures) (Wales) Regulations 2010, these were replaced by eight CHCs.
 These covered larger geographical areas, and were largely coterminous with the smaller number of health boards which had been established to replace most NHS Trusts in Wales.
-In 2015, Brecknock and Radnor Community Health Council and Montgomeryshire Community Health Council merged to create Powys Community Health Council leading to the current seven Community Health Councils in Wales.
+In 2015, Brecknock and Radnor Community Health Council and Montgomeryshire Community Health Council merged to create Powys Community Health Council leading to the seven Community Health Councils in Wales.

-The community health councils in Wales work to enhance and improve the quality of your local health service.
-They are the patients statutory and independent voice in health services provided throughout Wales.
+The community health councils in Wales worked to enhance and improve the quality of your local health service.
+They were the patients' statutory and independent voice in health services provided throughout Wales.

-Members are drawn equally from three sources; local authority representatives, nominees from local third-sector bodies and members appointed by the Minister in response to advert.
-CHCs also have the right to co-opt non-voting members to the council.
+Members were drawn equally from three sources; local authority representatives, nominees from local third-sector bodies and members appointed by the Minister in response to advert.
+CHCs also had the right to co-opt non-voting members to the council.

-The key function of the CHC is to represent the interests of the public in the health service in their district.
-Each CHC currently monitors and evaluates from the patient's viewpoint the effectiveness of NHS services provided by all NHS establishments, including hospitals, GPs, pharmacies, opticians, care homes, dentists, etc. Every autumn, the Hospital Patient Environment (HPE) visits take place, this is where all the CHCs collect data on their local district general and a selection of community hospitals and report on their finding.
-A report is produced on these findings by the Board of Community Health Councils and sent to the Welsh Assembly Government.
+The key function of the CHC was to represent the interests of the public in the health service in their district.
+Each CHC monitored and evaluates from the patient's viewpoint the effectiveness of NHS services provided by all NHS establishments, including hospitals, GPs, pharmacies, opticians, care homes, dentists, etc. Every autumn, the Hospital Patient Environment (HPE) visits took place, this is where all the CHCs collected data on their local district general and a selection of community hospitals and report on their finding.
+A report would have been produced on these findings by the Board of Community Health Councils and sent to the Welsh Government.
 The Board of Community Health Councils in Wales is the National body for all CHCs in Wales.
-The CHCs also provide a free, independent and confidential advocacy service to patients who seek advice and support in the process of pursuing a complaint against the NHS.
+The CHCs also provided a free, independent and confidential advocacy service to patients who sought advice and support in the process of pursuing a complaint against the NHS.